 Frank Zappa – Back On The Road: The Hologram Tour

-The overwhelmingly negative reaction to The Hologram Tour from ‘Tribe Dweezil’ and those who believe they know exactly how Frank would have felt about it, has meant that Adrian Belew “will not be playing Zappa music in the foreseeable future in any situation”, caused Zappateers to shutdown a forum thread where the comments were getting out of hand, seen Dweezil redouble his legal battle with his younger siblings, brought further vile abuse Ahmet’s way (as well as to the musicians who are supporting these ‘multiple groundbreaking productions’), and generally helped fuel the family feud.
+The initial negative reaction to The Bizarre World Of Frank Zappa hologram tour from ‘Tribe Dweezil’ (and those who believe they know exactly how Frank would have felt about it) means that Adrian Belew “will not be playing Zappa music in the foreseeable future in any situation”, caused Zappateers to shut down a forum thread where the comments were getting out of hand, triggered Vinnie Colaiuta to issue a statement saying he had not given any commitment to be being a guest on the tour, saw Dweezil redouble his legal battle with his younger siblings, brought further vile abuse Ahmet’s way (as well as to the musicians who are supporting these ‘multiple groundbreaking productions’), and generally divided the fan base.

-For some balance, I have compiled a list of quotes about the ZFT and Eyellusion’s proposals from those who actually did know Frank.
+Hopefully the Zappa family feud is now near an end, but for some balance I compiled this list of quotes about the ZFT and Eyellusion’s proposals from those who actually did know Frank.

 “I’m curious about it; I mean to be able see and hear Frank in live performance, it might not be as bad as one would think.
 We all know Frank is on the other side and he knows it too.
 But he might be amused at the result of being brought back to perform.” – Candy Zappa

 “I seriously doubt he’d be concerned with any perceived sacrilegious aspects – he was never too concerned with keeping things sacred!
 Actually, I can easily imagine him watching this show with a huge grin on his face.” – Mike Keneally

 “Whoever plays the music, you can bet it will be outstanding!
 We who had the opportunity to play with Frank know the depth of his dedication, and genius.” – Ray White